CollarNetworks/docs/Collar Primer/faq.md

 #### But what if the asset appreciates in value?

-providers post stablecoins upfront to guarantee the borrower’s upside exposure to the cap.
+Providers post stablecoins upfront to guarantee the borrower’s upside exposure to the cap.

 #### Why should providers use Collar?